USPS Updates Postage Review System

 - Improve the shipping experience for sellers and shoppers

 If a postage discrepancy is detected, the USPS will automatically collect for underpaid postage, or refund for overpaid postage.
-This will create the best experience for buyers and sellers.
+Visit your dashboard under the section for Shipping Cost Adjustments to see if you have any postage costs to adjust.

 How Do Packages Get Inaccurately Priced?